 Please read text chapters before class, take good notes, and engage in class discussions.
 Attend class on time and make sure to have cell phones off or on vibrate.
+Please have cameras and microphones on during zoom lectures.

 Teacher's recommendation for success in this class: